nhuntwalker/rational_whimsy/rational_whimsy/TEST_PLAN.md

 - A `Profile` is made whenever a `User` is saved
 - Only one `Profile` gets created when a `User` is saved
+- The `NMHWProfile` object has the proper attributes
+- The string representation of the `NMHWProfile` object is the username

 ### Views